mygfxx1/researchWriteup/Razer/README.md

 ![razer-header](https://i.imgur.com/fjQTaPa.jpg)

-Razer looks forward to working with the security community to find vulnerabilities in order to keep our businesses and customers safe.
+Razer looks forward to working with the security community to find vulnerabilities in order to keep their businesses and customers safe.
 Link to their Bug Bounty Program https://hackerone.com/razer

 # Table of Writeups